Back

 • Warning Zone: 1% or more consistently

 Few things are worse than being marked as spam.
-Even a handful of spam complaints can tank your deliverability and get your domain flagged by providers like Gmail or Outlook.
+Spam complaint rate measures how often recipients mark your email as spam.
+Even a handful of spam complaints can damage your sender reputation, reduce inbox placement, and cause your domain to be flagged by major providers such as Gmail, Outlook, or Yahoo Mail.

 • Critical Threshold: 0.1% complaint rate is enough to damage your reputation